-Although patrol work, narcotics detection, explosives detection and maintenance training consume a major portion of the unit's time, all team members frequently perform many other assignments, including demonstrations for children's groups, school events and community organizations.
+Although patrol work, narcotics detection, and maintenance training consume a major portion of the unit's time, all team members frequently perform many other assignments, including demonstrations for children's groups, school events and community organizations.
 They are often called upon by other agencies to assist with law enforcement related duties.

 Reliability in job performance is of paramount importance when it comes to K-9s and their duties.
 Their ongoing proficiency training ensures each dog will act and perform according to expectations and standards.
 Each K-9 and handler are required to maintenance train to keep fresh what they have learned in the basic K-9 academies.